 Dear Kindred Reader,

 For millennia, human beings gathered around campfires and fireplaces to tell each other their stories.
-It is still by this act, of taking time to tell and listen to one another’s stories, that we make sense of our world and ultimately, decide what stories to believe culturally.
-In these fireside chats, I am honored to talk with dynamic and insightful authors and activists and how their work is contributing to the creation of a new story for the human family.
-Please join our e-newsletter, to the right, for notifications for upcoming events that you can join live and postings of those recordings here.
-Please note, some of these interviews were for Pathways Connect Gathering Groups, a collaborative, community-building outreach project with Pathways to Family Wellness magazine.
-You can find your local gathering group, and a treasured source of support for your conscious living choices, here.
+It is still by this act, of taking time to tell and listen to one another’s stories, that we make sense of our world.
+As research for my forthcoming book, in these fireside chats I am honored to talk with dynamic and insightful authors and activists about how their work is contributing to the creation of a New Story for the human family.
+Please join our e-newsletter, to the right, for notifications for upcoming events and new fireside chats here.
 Thank you for joining us,

 Lisa Reagan, Kindred Editor